nfwprod/diffjson/README.md

 # DiffBranch Class for Diff JSON Data

 ## DiffBranch Class
-Diff multi json data as Branch instance by 'diff_branch'.
+Diff multi json data as Branch instance by 'diff_branches'.

 - DiffRootBranch
   - Root for all child diff branches.